nddipiazza/tika-pipes/README.md

 # Tika Pipes

-Tika Pipes is a collection of Java services and libraries that handles the large scale downloading of files, then parsing of the downloaded content using Apache Tika.
+Tika Pipes is a Java Grpc web service that handles the large scale downloading of files, then parsing of the downloaded content using Apache Tika.

+Tika Pipes plugins can be used to create customizable fetchers, pipe iterators, and emitters.

 ## What is Tika Pipes Built With
 * Java 17